+- 1 Locks all the opening elements.

+- 2 Unlocks all the opening elements.

-1 Coded key for ignition switch, doors and fuel filler cap.
+- 3 Coded key for ignition switch, driver's door and fuel filler cap.

 The key must not be used for any function other than those described in the handbook (removing the cap from a bottle, etc.).